Proust Questionnaire: 17 questions with Melissa De Silva

 The word "Others" is taken from the Chinese-Malay-Indian-Others (CMIO) model of categorising race in Singapore.
 It is the category that Eurasians are grouped under for the purpose of official documentation and government statistics.
 Yet, according to the Eurasian Association in Singapore, Eurasians (defined as "descendants of a marital union between a European and an Asian") are one of the country's earliest residents, with origins linked to major ports in the region such as Malacca, Penang, Goa and Macau.

-From how De Silva taps on her own experience living and growing up as a Eurasian in Singapore, it is obvious that the author guards her heritage proudly.
-Her novel, The Kristang Club (Math Paper Press), is slated for publication this August – the title refers to the creole language that is the ancestral tongue of Eurasians of Portuguese descent.
+From how De Silva taps on her own experience living and growing up as a Eurasian in Singapore, it is obvious that the author guards her heritage proudly; for instance, she has written extensively about Kristang, the creole language that is the ancestral tongue of Eurasians of Portuguese descent.

 De Silva has worked as a journalist and an editor.
 Her fiction has been published in the anthology, Best New Singaporean Short Stories: Volume Three, and journals like QLRS and LONTAR: The Journal of Southeast Asian Speculative Fiction.

 The Garden of Evening Mists by Tan Twan Eng.
 I have only been able to read this exquisite book in fits and starts for a few months now, which is really not what I would wish for such an exceptional novel.
 Now that I am going on a writing retreat in Penang, it's in my suitcase and I'm looking forward to completely immersing myself in its world.
 Of course, the added bonus is that it's set in Malaysia as well.

 2. If you were a famous literary character in a novel, play, or poem, who would you be, and why?